 - Each team must consist of no less than three and no more than four members.
-Reminder: Only Senior contestants will be eligible for National Competition. - Junior members are not eligible to attend the National Contest. - Contestants (including team alternates) that have participated in the Hippology National Contest may only compete as individuals in the State Hippology Contest.
+Reminder: Only Senior contestants will be eligible for National Competition. - Junior and Beginner members are not eligible to attend the National Contest. - Contestants (including team alternates) that have participated in the Hippology National Contest may only compete as individuals in the State Hippology Contest. - Teams must be identified by a county office by June 28 to the State 4-H Office by emailing team to sdsu.4h@sdstate.edu.